theodubus/gest_mdp/README_en.md

 ### Change encryption key
 You can encrypt your data with a new encryption key from `Options > Profil > Sécurité > Changer de clé de chiffrement`.
-This operation can be time consuming as it requires all data to be rewritten (decryption with old encryption key, encryption with new key).
+This operation can be time-consuming as it requires all data to be rewritten (decryption with old encryption key, encryption with new key).
 Expect a wait of a few seconds for a hundred accounts.